In this article, we are going to see Automation Testing vs Manual Testing.

 - Acceptance Testing

-Black Box Testing: Black Box Testing is a software testing method in which testers evaluate the functionality of the software under test without looking at the internal code structure.
+Black Box Testing is a software testing method in which testers evaluate the functionality of the software under test without looking at the internal code structure.
 This can be applied to every level of software testing such as Unit, Integration, System and Acceptance Testing.

-Unit Testing: Unit Testing is also called as Module Testing or Component Testing.
+Unit Testing is also called as Module Testing or Component Testing.
 It is done to check whether the individual unit or module of the source code is working properly.
 It is done by the developers in developer’s environment.

-System Testing: Testing the fully integrated application to evaluate the systems compliance with its specified requirements is called System Testing AKA End to End testing.
+Testing the fully integrated application to evaluate the systems compliance with its specified requirements is called System Testing AKA End to End testing.
 Verifying the completed system to ensure that the application works as intended or not.

-Integration Testing: Integration Testing is the process of testing the interface between the two software units.
+Integration Testing is the process of testing the interface between the two software units.
 Integration testing is done by three ways.
 Big Bang Approach, Top Down Approach, Bottom-Up Approach

-Acceptance Testing: It is also known as pre-production testing.
+It is also known as pre-production testing.
 This is done by the end users along with the testers to validate the functionality of the application.
 After successful acceptance testing.
 Formal testing conducted to determine whether an application is developed as per the requirement.
 It allows customer to accept or reject the application.
 Types of acceptance testing are Alpha, Beta & Gamma.

 There are many types of software testing but here we dealt mainly about Manual and Automation Testing.
 Here you could read the complete list of software testing types.